J. Wellington Wimpy: Character

 Wimpy had other frequently used lines in the original comic strip.
-On some occasions, Wimpy tries to placate someone by saying, "I'd like to invite you over to my house for a duck dinner."
-He then moves away quickly to a safe distance and yells, "You bring the ducks!"
+On the occasion of another character (typically Popeye or Rough House) successfully paying for his meal, Wimpy tends to lavish romanticized appraisals upon them, frequently exclaiming "thank you too much" and, to Popeye, lauding him as a "friend" and the "gem of the ocean".
 Another such line was, "Jones is my name...I'm one of the Jones boys" – an attempt to defuse a hostile situation with a mistaken identity.
 To deflect an enemy's wrath, he would sometimes indicate a third party and say, "Let's you and him fight", starting a brawl from which he quickly withdrew.
 He also said "Shake hands, my friend...I want to start my wristwatch" on occasion, once more a reference to his lazy behavior.
-Wimpy is especially fond of duck hunting, and goes hunting with Popeye on numerous occasions, but usually gains his ducks in dishonest ways as well.
+Wimpy also frequently asks if someone has any mustard for his hamburger.